-Note: The linking of equipment model groups with time model groups is the requirement for recording shift times in a SQL data base.
-If several equipment model groups are linked, historic shift data are saved in several tables.
-If the link of a equipment model group to a time model group is changed, a new table with the GUID of the new equipment model group is created.
-For this, the following applies:

-- The data of the existing table are not taken over. - The existing table is however not deleted.
+Note: If several equipment groups are linked, historic shift data are saved in several tables.
+If the link of a equipment model group to a time model group is changed, a new table is created.
+At this no data of the existing table is taken over.
+The existing table is however not deleted.